Arnold Simpson

-Arnold R. Simpson (born April 26, 1952) is an American politician and a former Democratic member of the Kentucky House of Representatives representing District 65 from January 1995 to 2019, when he retired.
+Arnold Ray Simpson (born April 26, 1952) is an American politician and a former Democratic member of the Kentucky House of Representatives representing District 65 from January 1994 to 2019, when he retired.
+Simpson was first elected to the house in a January 1994 special election.

 Education

 Simpson earned his BA from Kentucky State University and his JD from the University of Kentucky College of Law.